britram/rains-prototype/draft-trammell-rains-protocol.md

   If so, it drops the query silently.
 If not, it:
 - determines whether it has a stored assertion, shard, and/or zone message section which answers the query.
-If so, it prepares to return the most specific such section with the signature of the longest remaining validity to the peer that issued the query.
+If so, it prepares to return the most specific such section (i.e., if it has both a shard and an assertion that would answer the query, it returns the assertion) with the signature of the longest remaining validity to the peer that issued the query.
 If not, it:
 - checks to see whether the query specifies option 4 (cached answers only).
-If so, and if option 5 (expired assertions acceptable) is also specified, it then checks to see if it has any cached sections that answer the query on which signatures are expired; otherwise, processing stops.
-If the query does not specify option 4, delegation proceeds as follows: the server:
+If so, and if option 5 (expired assertions acceptable) is also specified, it then checks to see if it has any cached sections that answer the query on which signatures are expired; otherwise, processing stops, and the server returns a 504 No Assertion Available notification, as if the query had instantly expired..
+If the query does not specify option 4, delegation proceeds, and the
+  server:
 - determines whether it has other non-authoritative servers it can forward the query to, according to its configuration and policy, and in compliance with any query options (see {{cbor-query}}).
 If so, it prepares to forward the